smoqadam/git-pocket/README.md

 ## 🎯 New Features Usage

 ### Search Functionality
-- Use the search box on the index page to find articles by title, author, or keywords
+- Use the search box on the index page to find articles by title or author
 - Press Escape to clear the search
 - Real-time filtering as you type